Favbet Puma SCM

 • USSR Super Cup Winners (1)

-FC Shakhtar Donetsk is one of the most decorated football clubs in Ukraine, thirteen-time Ukrainian Premier League Title Holders, thirteen-time Ukrainian Cup Winners, eight-time Ukrainian Super Cup Winners, 2009 UEFA Cup Winners and regular participants in the UEFA Champions League.
+FC Shakhtar Donetsk is one of the most decorated football clubs in Ukraine, 15-time Ukrainian Premier League Title Holders, 14-time Ukrainian Cup Winners, 9-time Ukrainian Super Cup Winners, 2009 UEFA Cup Winners and regular participants in the UEFA Champions League.

 The team of Donbas Pitmen was founded in accordance with the decision of the All-Union Soviet (Council) for Physical Culture and Sports on April 3, 1936 and was originally named Stakhanovets.
 The team played their first competitive match on May 24, 1936.
 In the mid-1940s, the Sports Club of Donbas Coal Miners changed its name to Shakhtar (Ukrainian for Miner), and in 1960 the club chose its kit colours as orange and black which is a traditional colour combination for the region.